dropmeaword/censorship_cat_1oct/PITCHME.md

 ---

 With a website, several hundred domains, servers in Spain and abroad, a Whatsapp bot, a Telegram bot and a self-dispatching census app as APK package.
-The _Govern's_ digital strategy is the most "all out" and overt digital campaign I am aware of.
+The different digital strategies adopted by Catalonians for the independence referendum conform the most "all out" and overt digital campaign I am aware of.

+---
+It is worth noting that there was not a single mind behind this "digital straetgy", meaning that it was not centrally coordinated by the Catalonian Govern, but rather different citizens with different areas of expertise contributed with their own tactics.

 ---